mabel-dev/opteryx.dev/docs/get-started/guides/polars-and-opteryx.md

 # Polars and Opteryx Integration

-This short guide will demonstrate how to integrate Polars and Opteryx, showing you how to query a Polars dataframe with Opteryx and how to return Polars dataframe from Opteryx.
+This short guide demonstrates how to integrate Polars and Opteryx, showing you how to query a Polars dataframe with Opteryx and how to return Polars dataframe from Opteryx.

 ## Installation